TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 Now our role is fully set up: we've got `<role_name>` and that role has a database.

 #### 3.4 Securing Our New Role
 One important thing that we have to do is to set up a password for our new role so that the data is protected.
-Now that our role is set up, we can actually use it to administer the Postgre server.
+Now that our role is set up, we can actually use it to administer PostgreSQL.
 All you have to do is enter this command to get into the PostgreSQL prompt:

 ~~~bash
 psql